diagrams/diagrams-doc/doc/manual.rst

 >     Right phone -> no <> image phone # sized (Dims 1.5 1.5)

-When using `loadImageEmb` and `loadImageExt` you do not need to provide the width and height of the image as they will be calculated by `JuicyPixels`:pkg:.
+When using `loadImageEmb` and `loadImageExt` you do not need to provide the width and height of the image, as they will be calculated by `JuicyPixels`:pkg:.
 Otherwise you must specify both a width and a height for each image.
 In this case you might hope to be able to specify just a width or just a height, and have the other dimension